stanleychukwu17/0-practice-to-become-better/frontend/D3/0-bar-charts/3-tooltip-grids-color-gradient-barchart/notes/general_note.md

     .selectAll("line")
     .attr("stroke", "#e0e0e0");
 ```
-so with the grid lines, you see that when we created the group where we would place the grid-lines,<br>
+so with the grid lines, you see that when we created the group for the grid-lines, we did:<br>
-we did:

 ```ts
   d3.axisLeft(yScale)